vrtmrz/obsidian-livesync/updates.md

     - Remote Storage Limit Notification dialogue has been fixed, now the chosen value is saved.
   - Improved:
     - The Enlarging button on the enlarging threshold dialogue now displays the new value.
-- 0.23.19:
-  - Not released.
-- 0.23.18:
-  - New feature:
-    - Per-file-saved customization sync has been shipped.
-      - We can synchronise plug-igs etc., more smoothly.
-      - Default: disabled.
-We need a small migration when enabling this.
-And all devices should be updated to v0.23.18.
-Once we enabled this, we lost compatibility with old versions.
-    - Customisation sync has got beta3.
-      - We can set `Flag` to each item to select the newest, automatically.
-        - This configuration is per device.
-  - Improved:
-    - Start-up speed has been improved.
-  - Fixed:
-    - On the customisation sync dialogue, buttons are kept within the screen.
-    - No more unnecessary entries on `data.json` for customisation sync.
-    - Selections are no longer lost while updating customisation items.
-  - Tidied on source codes:
-    - Many typos have been fixed.
-    - Some unnecessary type casting removed.
-- 0.23.17:
-  - Improved:
-    - Overall performance has been improved by using PouchDB 9.0.0.
-    - Configuration mismatch detection is refined.
-We can resolve mismatches more smoothly and naturally.
-    More detail is on `troubleshooting.md` on the repository.
-  - Fixed:
-    - Customisation Sync will be disabled when a corrupted configuration is detected.
-      Therefore, the Device Name can be changed even in the event of a configuration mismatch.
-  - New feature:
-    - We can get a notification about the storage usage of the remote database.
-      - Default: We will be asked.
-      - If the remote storage usage approaches the configured value, we will be asked whether we want to Rebuild or increase the limit.

 Older notes is in [updates_old.md](https://github.com/vrtmrz/obsidian-livesync/blob/main/updates_old.md).